What Autopilot Hardware does your car have? It’s easy to tell now.

 With the 2020.4.1 software update, Tesla has included a new “Additional Vehicle Information” screen, visible from the software menu on all Teslas.
 This includes a little snapshot of some of this previously hidden or hard-to-find information.

-The biggest most important piece of info on this screen is the Autopilot Hardware Computer section.
-There are exactly zero visible physical differences between cars with Autopilot Hardware 2.0, 2.5, and 3.0.
-With Tesla rolling out updates to older cars with Full Self Driving, it will be really important to Tesla owners going forward to be able to see which version of the computer their car is running.
+The most important piece of info on this screen is the Autopilot Hardware Computer section.
+There are no visible physical differences between Autopilot Hardware 2.0, 2.5, and 3.0.
+With Tesla rolling out updates to older cars with Full Self-Driving—and requiring Autopilot Hardware 3.0 for the Full Self-Driving monthly subscription—it will be really important to Tesla owners going forward to be able to see which version of the computer their car is running.
 Autopilot Hardware Computer will be listed as 1.0, 2.0.
-2.5, or “Full Self Driving Computer” for 3.0 cars.
+2.5, or “Full Self-Driving Computer” for 3.0 cars.
 If a car doesn’t have Autopilot hardware (for example, an old Model S), it won’t be listed.

 There’s also a section for the audio system, which can have a couple different permutations depending on the car.